Meet The Veterinarians & Veterinary Staff

 Kristy Bowles, DVM

 Dr. Bowles grew up in Mt.
 Shasta, CA. She earned a BS in biology from Sonoma State University and her DVM from UC Davis School of Veterinary Medicine.
 Dr. Bowles started working as a veterinary technician at 16 years of age in a mixed animal practice.
-Prior to earning her veterinary degree at UC Davis, Dr. Bowles worked at PetCare as a nurse.
-She enjoys spending time with her boyfriend and their dog, Jilly Bean and cat, Thomas.
+Prior to earning her veterinary degree at UC Davis, Dr. Bowles worked at PetCare as a veterinary nurse.
+She enjoys spending time with her husband (Michael), their two dogs - Jilly Bean and Silus, and cat - Thomas.
 Dr. Bowles professional interests include emergency medicine, small animal surgery and ophthalmology.
-Her hobbies include hiking, horseback riding, wakeboarding, camping, snowboarding, skiing, golfing and basically anything outdoors.
+Her hobbies include hiking with the dogs, horseback riding, wakeboarding, camping, snowboarding, skiing, golfing and basically anything outdoors.

 Roger A. Bradley, DVM, Diplomate ACVIM